sunwj/scanpath/README.md

 We provide images and semantic features for the OSIE dataset which can be downloaded from [here](#).
 The semantic features are extracted using the [code and pre-trained models](https://github.com/ronghanghu/seg_every_thing), you can use the code to extract semantic features of other images.

-# Code coming soon ...
+# Code will be released after I return to work